 Double Pupil Eye.
 A closer look at Polycoria

-The intact sphincter muscle is key to an eye's health, but with polycoria, cases of true polycoria are fewer, with many conditions mimicking it, such as Axenfeld-Rieger syndrome.
+More often, false polycoria (pseudopolycoria) is a condition caused by defects in the iris or linked to other syndromes like Axenfeld-Rieger syndrome.
 Though some symptoms of polycoria can lead to vision problems, many individuals live with an oblong shape in their pupils without significant issues.

 Decoding Polycoria: What Exactly Is It?